4 Must-Have Dog Training Supplies (Number 3 is Our Favorite)

 One of the most important things you can train your dog to do is walk on a leash properly.

 Dogs need their exercise.
 But if they are constantly pulling on the leash each time you go for a walk, it’s going to make things more stressful for both of you.

 So learning to walk on a leash will make your walks more enjoyable.

-There are special leashes designed to help you train.
+There are unique leashes designed to help you train.
 Some come with collars that pinch and become uncomfortable whenever the dog pulls on the leash.

-This will discourage them from pulling.
+A training leash will discourage your dog from pulling.
 Others come with a dog harness that gives you more control over your dog.